The American Express® Gold Card (rates & fees) is a compelling rewards card for those looking to earn points quickly.

 $120 Uber Cash Credits

-You can add your Amex Gold card to your Uber account and receive $10 in Uber Cash credits every month.
-You can use these credits for both Uber Rides and Uber Eats purchases.
-You must have downloaded the latest version of the Uber App and your eligible American Express Gold Card must be a method of payment in your Uber account.
-The Amex benefit may only be used in United States.
+To receive this benefit you must have downloaded the latest version of the Uber app, and your eligible Amex Gold Card must be a method of payment on your Uber account.
+This Amex benefit may only be used in the U.S.

 Amex Offers

-Amex Offers is available to all American Express members including co-branded cardholders, so it’s not exclusive to the Gold Card.
+Amex Offers is available to all American Express members, including co-branded cardholders, so it’s not exclusive to the Gold Card.

 With Amex Offers, you’ll have access to discounts or bonus points when purchasing from a variety of merchants.
 The list of merchants is extensive, and new offers are added regularly.
 Just make sure you keep an eye on the expiration date of each offer.

-With little effort, the money you save with Amex Offers could easily offset your annual fee.
+With little effort, the money you save with Amex Offers could easily offset your annual card fee.
 Simply enroll in Offers, use your Amex card to pay and wait for the statement credit or the bonus points to post.

 trip delay insurance

-Amex Travel Protections
+American Express Travel Protections

 As a travel rewards card, the Amex Gold card also comes with a host of travel protections.*